 The Davis Kelin Law Firm will give you a voice.

 The Davis Kelin Law Firm Civil Rights practice focuses on holding governments accountable for law enforcement misconduct, including in prisons and jails, and violations of fundamental rights guaranteed under the law.
-The case types include excessive force, death in custody, failure to provide medical care in jail or prison, and racial discrimination.
+Case types include excessive force, death in custody, failure to provide medical care in jail or prison, and racial discrimination.
 Our work in this area helps improve our communities and protect the promises enshrined in the Constitution and the law.

 If you or a loved one have been involved in

 - death in custody of a jail or prison in New Mexico

 - received inadequate medical care while in custody

 - were discriminated against due to your race